kenchris/lit-element/README.md

 A property decorator for hooking into the `lit-html-element` property system and create a property auto-computed from other properties.

 Check [The `computed` property](#the-computed-property) for more info.

+### `@listen(USVString eventName, (USVString or EventTarget) target)`

+A method decorator for adding an event listener.
+You can use a string for target and it will search for an element in the shadowRoot with that `id`.

+Event listeners are added after the first rendering, which creates the shadow DOM.